Accident Antonov An-32 K2743,

 The aircraft took off from Tambaram at 08:30 and was expected to arrive at Port Blair at 11:30.
 The aircraft was last detected on radar 151 nautical miles (280 km) east of Chennai, making a left turn with a rapid loss of height from 23,000 ft, according to the Defence Ministry.

 In 2023, the National Institute of Ocean Technology (NIOT) deployed an Autonomous Underwater Vehicle (AUV) with deep sea exploration capability at the last known location of the missing An-32.
 The search was conducted at a depth of 3400 m and was able to locate debris of a crashed aircraft on the sea bed approximately, 140 nautical miles (approx. 310 Km) from the Chennai coast.
-In January 2024, this debris was determined to have been from K2743.
+This debris was determined to have been from K2743.

 Sources: